 What to see in Kathmandu in 1day?

-Kashtamandap Temple, located on the Durbar City Square, is the oldest surviving wooden temple in the world;
+- Kashtamandap Temple, located on Durbar City Square, is the oldest surviving wooden temple in the world;

-Baudhanath stupa is your paradise if you are attracted to the world of Buddhism and Tibet.
-Sitting in front of the stupa involves contemplating a constant coming and going of Buddhist monks.
-Prayers as background music and many pilgrims giving the regulatory laps to the stupa and rolling the prayer wheels.
+- Baudhanath stupa is your paradise if you are attracted to the world of Buddhism and Tibet.
+Sitting in front of the stupa involves contemplating the constant coming and going of Buddhist monks.
+Prayers as background music and many pilgrims give the regulatory laps to the stupa and roll the prayer wheels.

 Transportation in Kathmandu